absginc/sipsaker/README.md

 The Sipsaker Docker application provides an API for accessing Sipsak functionality

  To use the API, send an HTTP POST requests to the following endpoint:
-* /sipsak: with a host IP value to "hostIp" and optionally a value of "hostPort" if it differs fom 5060.
+* /sipsak: with a host IP value to "hostIp" and optionally a value of "hostPort" if it differs from 5060.
 * Successful SIP OPTION will return a 200 OK response and SIP server is AVAILABLE
 * UN-Successful SIP OPTION with no reply will return a 502 response and SIP server is NOT available